The Smallest Invariant Factor of Elliptic Curves, and Coincidences: Introduction

 In fact, the same statement also holds if $\E$ has complex multiplication, and the GRH is then not required (see~\cite{murty_artins_1983}).
 We will only consider the case of elliptic curves without complex multiplication.

 As stated, this theorem does not address the issue of whether $\mathcal{C}_{\E,j} > 0$ --- that is, whether (conditionally) there are infinitely many $p$ with the smallest invariant factor of $\E(\F_p)$ equal to $j$.\footnote{If $\Cc_{\E,j} = 0$ then it is easy to show $d_{\E, p} \ne j$ for all but finitely many $p$, see Proposition~\ref{prop:Cejzeroimplication} below.} Indeed, it is in fact possible that $\mathcal{C}_{\E,j} = 0$, even if $j = 1$: if $\E$ has full rational $2$-torsion, then $2 \mid d_{\E,p}$ for all $p$.
-For $j = 1$ this is the only obstruction: \begin{theorem}[{\cite[Section~6]{CoMu}}] Suppose that $\Q(\E[2]) \ne \Q$.
-Then \end{theorem} \begin{remark} They also prove this in the case that $\E$ has complex multiplication. \end{remark} \begin{remark}In~\cite[Theorem~1]{guptaCyclicityGenerationPoints1990} it is shown unconditionally that, under the same hypothesis, $\E(\F_p)$ is cyclic for infinitely many $p$.
-This also implies Theorem~\ref{thm:CE1}, by Proposition~\ref{prop:Cejzeroimplication} below. \end{remark} \begin{remark} In fact, there is a small error in~\cite[Section 6]{CoMu}, which we explain and correct in Section~\ref{sec:CoMu}.
-Our main result also gives an alternative proof of Theorem~\ref{thm:CE1}. \end{remark}
+For $j = 1$ this is the only obstruction: \begin{theorem}[{\cite[Theorem 1.1]{serreResumeDesCours}}] Suppose that $\Q(\E[2]) \ne \Q$.
+Then \end{theorem} \begin{rem} The statement also holds in the case that $\E$ has complex multiplication. \end{rem}